-Political System

-The ROC president and vice president are directly elected every four years.
+Political System Fact Focus The president and vice president of the ROC (Taiwan) are directly elected every four years.
 In Taiwan's legislative elections, each voter casts one ballot for their district and another for at-large seats.

-The ROC Constitution, promulgated Jan.
+The country's constitution, promulgated Jan.
 1, 1947, did not begin to serve its intended purpose as the foundation for democratic governance and rule of law until after 1987, when martial law was lifted in Taiwan.
-Since then, it has undergone seven rounds of revision in 1991, 1992, 1994, 1997, 1999, 2000
+Since then, it has undergone seven rounds of revision in 1991, 1992, 1994, 1997, 1999, 2000 and 2005 to make it more relevant to the country's contemporary conditions.
 Five Branches of the Central Government

-Executive Yuan

-Formulates and implements policies
+Executive Yuan Formulates and implements policies

-Legislative Yuan

-Reviews and enacts legislation, conducts hearings on policy matters, examines budgetary bills and government operations
+Legislative Yuan Reviews and enacts legislation, conducts hearings on policy matters, examines budgetary bills and government operations